 Market Sector Update

-The opinions expressed in this commentary are those of the Fund's managers and are current through December 31, 2013.
+The opinions expressed in this commentary are those of the Fund's managers and are current through March 31, 2014.
 The managers' views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.
 Dividend-paying investments may not experience the same price appreciation as non-dividend-paying instruments.
 Dividend-paying companies may choose to not pay dividends, or dividends may be less than was anticipated.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s share will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 International investing involves additional risks, including currency fluctuations, political or economical conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 Dividend-paying investments may not experience the same price appreciation as non-dividend paying instruments.
 Dividend-paying companies may choose to not pay a dividend or the dividend may be less than expected.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.